Home Work in Australia Australia on a Working Holiday Visa: Setting yourself up for work

 Get an Australian phone number

-When living in Australia on a Working Holiday Visa you will need a Australian phone number.
+When living in Australia on a Working Holiday Visa you will need an Australian phone number.
 You are more likely to get calls from potential employers if you have an Australian number, and using your old number will leave you with huge roaming charges, so it’s important to get this sorted as quickly as possible.
-You will only be able to use your phone from home if it’s unlocked, so it’s worth checking this before you fly to Australia.

 The three biggest network providers in Australia are Telstra, Vodafone and Optus.
 They all provide 4G services.
 When choosing your provider, consider the coverage provided and the costs.